-Manchester United’s Treble-winning side of 1998/99 are more celebrated than the 1999/2000 vintage, but the latter were the better Premier League team, winning the title by 18 points rather than one.
+Manchester United’s Treble-winning side of 1998/99 are more celebrated than the 1999/2000 vintage, but the latter were the better Premier League team and won the title by 18 points rather than one.

 This November victory lifted Alex Ferguson’s men to the top of the table, with Cole’s double making the difference against Leicester.
 His first was superb, the England striker readjusting his body to fire an overhead kick in off the post after Ole Gunnar Solskjaer’s header fell to him on the edge of the box.

 Another Old Trafford goal, but this time scored by the visiting team.
 Middlesbrough were locked in a relegation battle when they took on the champions-elect in May 1997, but there were few signs of the struggling Teessiders being daunted by a United team starring Eric Cantona, David Beckham and Roy Keane.

 The deadlock was broken after a sweeping 11-pass move in the Red Devils’ half.
 Boro stroked the ball around neatly before Juninho decided to quicken the attack, exchanging passes with both Fabrizio Ravanelli and Craig Hignett before finding the bottom corner with an accomplished finish.
 Lovely.